Enabling Fast Polar SC Decoding with IR-HARQ: Preliminaries

 \subsubsection{RPC Node}

 An RPC (Repeated Parity Check) node is defined as a node where the leftmost three leaf bits are frozen, while the remaining bits are information bits.
-Using the notation $C^z=\bigoplus x \in X^z , z \in \{0,1,2,3\}$ where set $X^z$ contains all bit positions whose index $j$ satisfies the following condition: $j \text{ mod }4 =z$, where mod is the modulo operator, the parity equations of this node are:
+Using the notation $C^z=\bigoplus x \in X^z , z \in \{0,1,2,3\}$, the parity equations of this node are: